 - Vanilla Extract

-If you want to create these festive fall desserts but want to make them either orange or another color that will work.
+Icing Colors: If you want to create these festive fall desserts but want to make them orange or another color, that will work.
 Add the food color you like to the cream cheese frosting.

-It would be fun to choose some fall colors and make a couple of different pumpkin-shaped cakes.
+It would be fun to choose some fall colors and make some pumpkin-shaped cakes.

 - Make sure to use Teflon mini bundt pans when baking.
 I find using this specific type of pan will create a nicely shaped bundt cake.
 If you plan to make many of these cakes, I recommend purchasing a couple of these pans.

-- Once you have the desired number of baking pans, cover the inside along with the middle of the pan with Crisco.
+- Once you have the desired number of baking pans, cover the inside and middle of the pan with Crisco.
 This way, the Crisco allows the flour to stick to the pan.
-And also, when it comes time to take out the cooked mini cakes, it is easier for them to come out of the pan.
+Also, when it comes time to take out the cooked mini cakes, it is easier for them to come out of the pan.

 - After covering the pan with Crisco, you cover the inside and middle with flour.
 This step helps when it’s time to take the cakes out of the pan because, with flour, these treats will come out easier.

 - You’ll want to take your baked bundt cakes and trim off the bottom of the rounded cakes.
-Turn the cake upside down and the cut side is now on top.
+Turn the cake upside down; the cut side is now on top.
 Frost the cut end.

 - Cover the frosted cake with another trimmed bundt cake.
 The two cut ends will face teacher other with a layer of frosting in between them.
 (This photo is of the old version)